Naolinco volcanic field: The field

 The Naolinco Volcanic Field lies in the Sierra de Chiconquiaco.
 It includes the volcanic cones of Cerro Acatlan, which is the largest cone in the field, Cerro el Hoyo, two Cerro Gordo cones, Cerro Organo and Pueblo Viejo.
 The cone Rincon de Chapultepec has a crater 275 m wide.
 The individual centres appear to be aligned in a northeast-southwest direction.
 Lava flows from Naolinco volcanoes have flowed south.
 Pyroclastic material is also found in the area.

 Eruptive history

 Potassium-argon dating of the field has yielded ages of 1.2 and 0.82 million years ago.
 Volcanic products at Naolinco are mainly basaltic.

 The most recent activity at Naolinco occurred at Rincon de Chapultepec, which erupted the Coacotzintla lava flow 2,980 years before present.
 This lava flow reached a length of 6 km and a surface area of 8.1 km2; the total volume of lava is about 122,000,000 m3.
 Two other lava flows were erupted by the cone, one of which is buried by scoria.
+Two more recent eruptions occurred at Volcancillo and produced the more than 40 km long Naolinco lava flow.

 Future eruptions of Naolinco, especially very voluminous ones, may endanger towns and cities in the area, although most of them would affect the sparsely populated Naolinco valley unless fairly long.